The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Conclusions and future prospects

 Additional observational clues reinforce this binary-interaction interpretation.
 The fraction of runaways is roughly a factor of two higher among He-rich stars compared to He-normal ones, while the fraction of detected SB1 systems is somewhat lower.
 Both trends qualitatively agree with expectations from binary evolution, where mass gainers may become runaways following a supernova explosion, or may lose their binary signature through mergers, unbound binaries, or through the presence of optically faint stripped companions \citep{Blaauw1961, deMink2014}.

-As a consequence, surface He abundances therefore emerge as an efficient diagnostic to identify potential binary-interaction products, providing an accessible starting point for targeted follow-up observations.
+Surface He abundances hence emerge as an efficient diagnostic to identify potential binary-interaction products, providing an accessible starting point for targeted follow-up observations.
 More broadly, the combination of \Teff, \grav, \vsini, and He abundance measurements in statistically meaningful samples of O-type stars already offers valuable constraints for models of binary evolution and population synthesis.
-These constraints will become even more powerful when complemented with information on other chemical species (C, N, O), binary and runaway status, orbital parameters of SB1 systems (e.g., periods and radial velocity amplitudes, Gamen et al., subm.), and accurate stellar masses and luminosities \citep{Holgado2025}.
+These constraints will become even more powerful when complemented with information on other chemical species (C, N, O), binary and runaway status, orbital parameters of SB1 systems \citep[e.g., periods and radial velocity amplitudes,][]{Barba2026}, and accurate stellar masses and luminosities \citep{Holgado2025}.
 The combination of all this observational information will also help to constraint to what extent the He-rich stars located above \Lsp\,$\sim$\,4.0 are also the result of binary interaction, they are produced by a combination of rotationally-induced mixing and wind-stripping, or there is combination of various of these effects.

-From 318 Galactic O-type stars gathered by the IACOB project, we identified approximately 70 with clear helium enrichment, corresponding to $\sim$22\% of the sample.
+From 318 Galactic O-type stars gathered by the IACOB project, we identified approximately 70 with clear He enrichment, corresponding to $\sim$22\% of the sample.
 Among them, 11 are SB1 systems whose orbital properties warrant dedicated multiwavelenght follow-up.
 In this sense, our study represents an intermediate step between earlier analyses of Galactic O-type stars -- typically limited to a few dozen objects -- and the order-of-magnitude increase in sample size that will soon be enabled by upcoming large-scale spectroscopic surveys such as WEAVE \citep{Jin2024} and 4MOST \citep{deJong2019}.

-Finally, while this paper has focused primarily on helium, complementary work investigating N abundances for a subset of these stars (those with \vsini\,$\lesssim$\,150~\kms) is presented in \citet[][subm.]{MartinezSebastian2025}.
+Finally, while this paper has focused primarily on helium, \citet[][]{MartinezSebastian2025, MartinezSebastian2026} presents a complementary work investigating N abundances for a subset of these stars (those with \vsini\,$\lesssim$\,150~\kms).
 Together, these studies pave the way for a new generation of observational constraints on massive-star evolution in both single and binary channels.